CoderDojo/cp-local-development/README.md

 in local development mode, to run these, you need to install both [NodeBB](https://nodebb.org) and [BadgeKit](installing-badgekit.md) locally, which are a different problem.

+## Evironent settings

+All these are in the `.env.example` file, which should be copied to `.env`.
+Once copied, you'll want to fill in some of the details.
+Currently you'll need keys for Google Maps and Eventbrite.

 ## Making code changes and working locally

 ### Creating your own forks